MohdRas/docker-basics/README.md

     - Size -->> Docker image smaller than VM
     - Speed ->> Docker containers start & run faster than VM
     - Compatibility -->> VM of any OS can run on Host OS.
-  - What part of OS Docker virtualize ?
+  - What part of OS, VM virtualize ?
     - VM virtualizes the applications layer and OS Kernel layer.
     - it virtualizes the complete OS (OS Kernel + Applications).
   - OS architecture ( Hardware -> OS -> Software Applications (Excel) )